Sergei-Kalabin/garden/content/garden/vocabulary.md

 * Digital liminality / nostalgia — _digital spaces evoking longing and nostalgia due to a generation growing up in digital environments as much as physical ones.
 Particular case is the liminality of multiplayer maps played in singleplayer and devoid of any NPCs.
 See Source Engine games and PS1 Era games for reference._

+* Dreaming — _I am used to having vivid and intricate dreams.
+This might actually be a reason why I have such a short REM phase?
+This in turn might explain why my brain resisted my lucid dreaming practices so much._

+* Dream Cartography — _I have an interest in compiling a chart of dream spaces._

 * Failure to do three — _Failure to make three things in a row is an attempt for immortality. ● Personal._

 * ⊸a Fracture — _a type of opening.
 See_ ⊸Openings and closures. **A fracture / a perfect moment:**